OpenSignLabs/OpenSign/docs/docs/help/New-Document/sign-yourself.md

 ### Step 3: Document Organization

 - **[4] Folder**: Select a folder where you want the document to be stored, or leave it to default to the 'Root' folder.
 You can browse your documents in a beautiful explorer view by navigating to "OpenSign™ Drive".
 - **[5] Root**: This is your default directory.
-Click the pencil icon to edit or choose a different folder.
+Click the pencil icon to create or choose a different folder.

 ### Step 4: Finalizing the Process